dscao999/mariadb/README.md

 # mariadb
-C functions for mariadb/mysql access/manipulation
+C functions for Mariadb/Mysql access/manipulation
+A small library for Mariadb/Mysql